-First, we are deeply ingrained with the other service offerings of the firm, we aren’t a stand-alone organisation.
+The other service offerings of the firm deeply ingrain us, and we are not a stand-alone organization.
 This means when a client works with us, they are receiving a fully integrated law-firm service.

 Third, we supply our lawyers with all of the tools that they need to be successful, these include: professional indemnity cover, access to the firm’s knowledge systems & people, professional development and access to high quality legal work.

 Do you foresee future potential growth for Vario in other markets in Asia where NewLaw is currently not operating?